lpnh/a-flying-hat/README.md

 ### Dockerfile

-Here's a repository with a very good example how configure the Dockerfile: [letsgetrusty](https://github.com/letsgetrusty/api-deployment-example)
+Here's a repository with a very good example how to configure the Dockerfile: [letsgetrusty](https://github.com/letsgetrusty/api-deployment-example)